Skip to Content

 Place the paper on the mat and smooth it with your hands or a brayer, so there are no bubbles.
 If using the scoring stylus, install it on clamp “A” and the blade on clamp “B.”

-And if using the wheel on the Maker, install it on clamp “B.” Load mat to your machine.
+If using the wheel on the Maker, install it on clamp “B.” Load the mat to your machine.

-And if using the wheel on the Maker, install it on clamp “B.” Load mat to your machine.
+If using the wheel on the Maker, install it on clamp “B.” Load the mat to your machine.

 First, your machine will score, and then it will cut.